Vikaspogu/blog/content/posts/kubernetes-home-cluster-traefik.md

 series = []
 +++

-In this post, I’ll share my setup for [Rancher's k3s](https://k3s.io/) kubernetes cluster at my home.
+In this post, I’ll share my home setup for [Rancher's k3s](https://k3s.io/) kubernetes cluster

-Few requirements:
+Requirements:

-- I wanted the web interface to be accessible outside of my home, so I could check and manage devices while away.
+- I wanted the web interface to be accessible outside of my home so I could check and manage devices while away
-- I needed to manage dynamic DNS, since I don’t have a static IP.
+- I need to manage dynamic DNS since I don’t have a static IP

 ### Setup

 - Setting up a master + single node Kubernetes cluster
-- Deploying DNS updater as a Kubernetes CronJob object.
+- Deploying DNS updater as a Kubernetes CronJob object
-- Deploying Traefik as a Kubernetes Ingress Controller, and configuring it to manage SSL with Let’s Encrypt.
+- Deploying Traefik as a Kubernetes Ingress Controller and configuring it to manage SSL with Let’s Encrypt

 ### Setting up a Pi Kubernetes Cluster

-I followed excellent guide written by Alex Ellis [here](https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/) to initialize a cluster on the master and then join single node.
+I followed an excellent guide written by Alex Ellis [here](https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/) to initialize a cluster on the master and then join a single node

 ```bash
 $ k3s kubectl get nodes